makeabilitylab/physcomp/electronics/index.md

 ## [Lesson 4: Series vs. Parallel Resistors](series-parallel.md)

 Introduces [series and parallel resistor circuits](series-parallel.md), how to analyze them, and why they're important.
+Also includes an activity to build and explore series and parallel resistor configurations in [CircuitJS](https://www.falstad.com/circuit/circuitjs.html).

 <!-- ## [Lesson 5: Resistors](resistors.md)